The Best Cutting Boards, According to Home Cooks

 Advice: While overall cleanliness and environmental consciousness work in its favor, know that bamboo can be particularly hard on knife blades, requiring you to sharpen your blades more often.

-Least likely to wear down your knife blades, handsomely textured, and available to complement whatever wood finish exists in your kitchen, wood options are quite popular.
+- Wood cutting boards are quite popular as they are least likely to wear down your knife blades, handsomely textured, and available to complement whatever wood finish exists in your kitchen.
 They aren’t always a clear winner, however, because they are both the priciest and the most “high maintenance” of the bunch: These boards must be washed by hand to prevent warping and require occasional conditioning with a food-grade mineral oil to keep it in great shape.

 Advice: Whether you prefer a traditional butcher block made of several types of wood or a sleek, heavy slab of maple, know that most wood boards are two to three times as expensive as a bamboo alternative.
 Still, with the right maintenance, your wooden cutting board can serve double-duty as both work surface and serving platter for generations to come.

-If you’re a fan of luxury culinary products, you might consider an upscale material like marble or granite.
+- Upscale marble or granite cutting boards may appeal to home cooks who are fans of luxury culinary products.
 These slabs cost three to four times as much as any other material, however, and are technically more visually appealing than useful.
 For example, granite is too porous to resist absorption of the foods you set and chop on it; therefore, it may enable cross-contamination even after a thorough cleaning if you were to use it for cutting meat one night and vegetables the next.

 Advice: Either marble or granite slabs are perfectly safe and strikingly beautiful to use when slicing fruits, cheese, and crudités, but not necessarily practical for day-to-day meal prep.